DivyomSharma/courtwise-ai/README.md

-# Welcome to your Lovable project
+# Welcome to your CourtWiseAI

 ## Project info

 **URL**: https://lovable.dev/projects/82646d3c-ce22-438a-b34c-69a48431ddaa

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/82646d3c-ce22-438a-b34c-69a48431ddaa) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**